 Uncooked steak should be kept in its original container until ready to marinade or moved to a freezer bag with all air squeezed out—store for up to three days in its original container.

 What is the best way to store cooked London Broil?

 London Broil may be kept in a container in the fridge for up to five days.
 Then, to avoid freezer burn, London Broil can be frozen in a sealed container with extra air pushed out or vacuum-sealed.
 Frozen steak may last up to three months in the freezer.

 What is the approximate amount of London Broil per person?

 Allocate 4-8 oz. of steak per person as a basic rule of thumb.
 Therefore a typical flank steak will feed 4-8 people.
 You’ll need to assess the appetites of your diners (adults and children) as well as what else you’ll be offering alongside the flank steak.

 How Long Should London Broil Marinate?

-To take advantage of the benefits of the tenderizing characteristics, the London Broil must be marinated for a minimum of 4 hours.
-But, marinate for 12 hours for the best results.
+The London Broil must be marinated for a minimum of 4 hours to take advantage of the benefits of the tenderizing characteristics.
+But marinate for 12 hours for the best results.
 However, if you marinate the steak for more than 12 hours, the acid in the marinade may start to damage the integrity of the flesh, making it mushy.